 The analyses recorded on this map were done on samples of sediment collected from the channels of rivers and streams and from rivulets flowing from springs.
 Where possible the active channels were sampled, but in a few cases the residual sediment of dried-up streams was used.
-In muskeg areas and in streams where beaver workings are present the sediment contained abundant decomposed organic matter.
+In muskeg areas and in streams where beaver workings are present the sediment contained abundant organic matter.

-The sediment was dried, sieved to -80 mesh, ground to -150 mesh, and analyzed for arsenic according to the procedure outlined by Lynch and Mihailov (1963)1 and the modifications noted in the text of the paper accompanying this map.
+The sediment was dried, sieved to -80 mesh, ground to -150 mesh, and analyzed for lead according to the procedure outlined by Gilbert (1964)1.
 The values are expressed in parts per million.
 The subdivisions used on the map are arbitrary and based on experience in the district.
-The lowest subdivision can be taken to represent the background in some areas.
-In others the background is slightly higher.
+The lowest subdivision can be taken to represent the background.

-All streams and rivers were traversed on foot, and the stream sediments were collected, where possible, at intervals of 1,500 feet.
+All streams and rivers were traversed on foot, and the stream sediments were collected, where possible, at intervals of 1.500 feet.

-The arsenic content of the stream and spring sediments ranges from less than 2 to 13,000 ppm.
-The background for the whole district is about 5 ppm, but in some areas the background is less than 2 ppm.
+The lead content of the stream and spring sediments range from 5 to 3,300 ppm.
+The background for the whole district is about 25 ppm, but in some areas the background may be as low as 10 ppm.
 This indicates that the values obtained for each stream or group of streams should be considered individually.

-Some of the known sulphide deposits in the district are marked by higher than normal contents of arsenic in the neighbouring stream sediments.
-Examples are: South Little River (Brunswick No. 12 deposit, south of the map-area), Rocky Brook - Stephens Brook system (Beresford copper and other deposits), Nigadoo River (Nigadoo mine), Armstrong Brook (Anaconda deposits), Orvan Brook (Orvan Brook deposit), and Elmtree River (Keymet mine).
+Most of the known sulphide deposits in the district are marked by higher than normal contents of lead in the neighbouring stream sediments.
+Examples are South Little River (Brunswick No. 12 deposit, south of the map-area), Fortymile Brook (Cariboo deposit, west of the map-area), Orvan Brook (Orvan Brook deposit), and Elmtree River (Keymet mine).

-Numerous examples of streams with sediment containing higher than average amounts of arsenic occur in virgin areas and are unrelated to known deposits or contaminating agencies.
-Some of these may indicate the presence of sulphide deposits containing arsenic minerals.
-A few of the more important streams that should receive further investigation are Little River, Middle River and some of its tributaries, Six Mile Brook and some of its tributaries, Cherry Brook, Rocky Brook, the stream draining Nigadoo Lake, some of the tributaries of Nigadoo River, a number of the tributaries of the South Tetagouche River, Wild Cat Brook, some of the tributaries of Forty Mile Brook, Guitar Brook, Quitard Creek, Fournier Brook, Hendry Brook, Belledune River, Lake Brook, Ellis Brook, North Nigadoo River, tributaries of Elmtree River, South Nash Creek, and a few of the streams draining southeast into the Jacquet River south of Big Hole Brook.
+Numerous examples of streams with sediment containing higher than average amounts of lead occur in virgin areas and are unrelated to known deposits or contaminating agencies.
+A few of the more important of these that should receive further investigation are the upper reaches of Roughwater Brook, a number of the tributaries of the Millstream River, Wild Cat Brook, the three streams draining southeast into the South Tetagouche River, a number of the streams draining into Fortymile Brook, Guitar Brook, Fournier Brook, Ellis Brook, Lake Brook and the tributary of the Belledune River to the southwest, one of the southwest tributaries of the Elmtree River, North Nigadoo River, Hendry Brook, the middle reaches of Nash Creek, the Jack Burns Lakes drainage system of Louison Creek, and a number of streams draining southeast into the Jacquet River south of Big Hole Brook.
 The last group of anomalies appears to be related to the northeast trending faults west of Jacquet River.
-Many of the anomalous dispersion trains of arsenic are long, exceeding two miles in some streams.
-A number of short isolated anomalous dispersion trains also occur throughout the district.

-Many of the arsenic anomalies in the stream sediments are coincident with heavy metal anomalies in the water.
-There is a general correlation of the arsenic contents of the sediments with those for zinc, lead, and manganese in most streams, and with nickel, molybdenum, and silver in some streams.
+The lead anomalies in the stream sediments are generally coincident with heavy metal anomalies in the water.
+There is also a general correlation of the lead contents of the sediments with those for copper, zinc, and arsenic, and with molybdenum in certain streams.

-The presence of abundant manganese hydroxides and oxides (Map 44-1965) may be a factor in the localization of arsenic in some of the anomalous streams.
-Manganese hydroxides (and oxides) adsorb arsenic and hence may give false anomalies.
-This feature should be carefully considered when evaluating all anomalies on this map.
+The presence of abundant manganese hydroxides and oxides (Map 44-1965) may be a factor in the localization of lead in some of the anomalous streams.
+Manganese hydroxides (and hydrated oxides) strongly adsorb lead and hence may give false anomalies.
+This feature should be carefully considered when evaluating all anomalies on this sheet.
+The coincidence of heavy metal (mainly zinc) water anomalies with many of the stream sediment anomalies seems to suggest, however, that many of the latter are valid anomalies and only enhanced by the presence of manganese.

-The arsenic contents of the stream and spring sediments shown on this map should be compared with the heavy metal content of stream and spring water on Map 32-1965, and also with the contents of individual elements in the sediments recorded on Maps 34-1965 to 44-1965 inclusive.
+The lead content of the stream and spring sediments shown on this map should be compared with the heavy metal content of stream and spring waters shown on Map 32-1965, and also with the contents of individual elements recorded on Maps 35-1965 to 44-1965 inclusive.